SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-get-approval-for-a-purchase/rule.md

 ### Exceptions

-* IT -
-* Marketing -
-* One-time vs. Subscriptions -
+When approving purchases, you might come across some exceptions depending on the business/industry you are in.
+Here are some examples:

+* IT - Be mindful that IT purchases could be of a higher amount and require an unique approval flow.
+* Marketing - The marketing team usually works with a budget and this could vary in period e.g. monthly, quartely, etc.
+* One-time vs. subscriptions - Make sure to highlight when a cost will be a one-off or recurring cost.
+This is important if the team works on a budget basis.

 ::: bad\
 ![Figure: Bad Example - this expense will not be reimbursed](purchase-please-bad-example.jpg)\